vhontar/marvel/README.md

 -
 ## Custom Gradle Plugins

 The project uses **custom Gradle plugins** to manage common tasks and ensure modularization.
-You can find these plugins under the `buildSrc` directory.
+You can find these plugins under the `gradle-plugins-tooling` module.
 These plugins handle tasks like managing dependencies, automating module setup, and ensuring consistency across different project modules.

 ## Future Enhancements